zishansami102/CNN-from-Scratch/README.md

 #### Long term project

-Plan is to make a Web App or Mobile App which can predict the digit between 0 to 9 if the user writes anything on the app drawing board.
+Plan is to make a Web App which can predict the digit between 0 to 9 if the user writes anything on the app drawing board.
 Following are the steps in which we may proceed:

 * A python based Flask API which recieves image as input and gives digit prediction for that image as output
-* Front-end of the Web/Mobile App which should have a drawing board on which the user will draw
+* Front-end of the Web App which should have a drawing board on which the user will draw
 * Integration of the API with the front-end

 Respond on the [google group](https://groups.google.com/forum/#!forum/cnn-from-scratch) from the list above to know details and start the contribution